ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Version -08 to -09 ## {#sec-09-10}

 * Consistent use of 4.03 (Forbidden) error responses.

+* Removed moot, remnant statements from when CoRAL was used.

 * Editorial fixes and improvements.